fntawiniga/disable-replace-token-telemetry-transfer/README.md

 5. Select Get it free to start the installation process.
 Select the organization you shared the extension with from the dropdown menu.
 6. Select Install.

-## Check the extension installation
+## Check for the extension installation

 The extension contributed a view named "My Hub" to the project-level Code area.
 Let's navigate to it.